How to Build Company or Account Hierarchies through Relationships

 Preview Changes in a CSV Report

 Now, with the filters and association/linking actions in place, you can preview the changes you are making to your data.
-That way, you can check to ensure the relationships are being created as expected before those changes are made in your live database.
+That way, you can check to ensure the relationships are being created as expected before making those changes in your live database.

 Under Step 4, click the Review button, then select Preview in the popup.